-Sildenafil is a prescription only medicine.
-It can only be dispensed legally from registered pharmacies.
+Yes.
+Since April 2018 pharmacies can supply Viagra Connect (sildenafil 50mg) without a prescription, although this is significantly more expensive.
+Viagra and generic sildenafil remain a prescription only medicine which can be dispensed legally only from registered pharmacies.
 UK online pharmacies use electronic prescriptions issued by doctors or specialist pharmacists.
 When you order medicine from Dr Fox a prescription is issued electronically to our licensed pharmacy, so you do not need a paper prescription from your own doctor.
 Use only registered pharmacies, as unregulated suppliers are not subject to controls and will be selling fake medicine which may be ineffective and possibly dangerous.

 Can I get sildenafil on the NHS?

 Yes, GPs can prescribe sildenafil, but usually do so in only limited amounts in line with strict eligibility criteria.
 NHS prescription fees will apply.
 In some cases it will cost less to buy sildenafil online than obtaining it repeatedly through the NHS where the prescription fees may be higher.
 See Sildenafil on the NHS page.

 Can sildenafil tablets be divided?

 Some brands of sildenafil tablets are scored to enable them to be cut in two.
 Torrent tablets usually supplied by Dr Fox are scored and can be split.
 Other brands are un-scored and can be difficult to split without shattering.

 It is best not to drink when taking sildenafil or to drink only a small amount (one or two units).
 Alcohol is a depressant and tends to reduce erections and will reduce the effectiveness of treatment.
 Some side effects of sildenafil are likely to increase with alcohol, particularly low blood pressure.

 What should I do if sildenafil does not work or stops working?